Granville M. Read: Further career and acknowledgement

 E.G. Ackart, Du Pont's chief engineer and Engineering Department head, Read was primary responsibility for the construction aspects of the plutonium program at Du Pont.
 From 1946 to 1959 Raed was Chief Engineer at Du Pont as successor of E.G. Ackart.

 In 1955 Read was awarded the ASME Medal by the ASME, and in 1957 the National Society of Professional Engineers granted him the NSPE Award for Outstanding Service to the engineering profession.
-On May 29, 1960 the North Carolina State University awarded Read the Honorary degree.
+On May 29, 1960 the North Carolina State University awarded Read an Honorary degree.

 Home and family

 Read lived at the stately home, called Read-Moor, in Bedford County, Virginia near the New London Academy on Route 811.
 Read bought it in 1936 from his uncle Barlow Read, the original owner.
 Read remodelled and modernized the old house and named it Read-Moor.

 Read died at his home in Westover Hills, Wilmington, Delaware on December 1, 1962.